writecrow/lemmatizer/README.md

 A PHP library for getting a lemma from a given word, and getting a list of words that map to a lemma.

+## Source data
+This lemma dictionary is largely based on [WordNet](https://wordnet.princeton.edu/), a project maintained at Princeton University.

 ## Usage in an application
 The included `index.php` file contains a generation form demo.